Piedmont Triad International Airport: History

 Delta Connection carrier Comair built a maintenance hangar at PTI to perform work on their CRJ's in 2005.
 The airport also opened an expansion to the North Concourse, which added another 40,000 square feet to the terminal and brought the number of gates to 25.
 It also opened a 43,000 square-foot expansion to the main terminal to accommodate security gates at the north and south concourse.

 FedEx opened its mid-Atlantic Hub at the Airport in 2003, and in 2006, Honda Aircraft Company selected PTI as its global headquarters.
 Allegiant Air began service to Orlando Sanford International Airport and St. Petersburg–Clearwater International Airport in late May 2007.

 The airport completed a new 9,000-foot parallel runway in 2010.
 In 2011 PTI began a renovation project that included new furnishings, automated baggage handling, free wireless internet, charging stations for passenger devices, and interactive kiosks to guide passengers to ground transportation, lodging, and restaurants.

 In July 2017 American Eagle announced non-stop service to Chicago–O'Hare International Airport.
 In September 2018 Spirit Airlines announced service to Fort Lauderdale, Orlando, and Tampa.
 However, Spirit Airlines discontinued service from Greensboro in 2021.
-However, Spirit Airlines discontinued service from Greensboro in 2021.

 On February 20, 2025, Breeze Airways announced it would begin service at Greensboro.
 Starting on June 6, 2025, Breeze Airways would offer direct flights to Hartford and Orlando airports.

+During 2025 a maintenance and engineering facility operated by Marshall USA (part of the British Marshall Group) was built on the north east sector corner of the airport.